UNIVERSAL RECONCILIATION IN THE SCRIPTURES

 I would like to begin to present these passages to you, one by one, complete with a by-the-numbers look at each.
 The challenge you will have will be to consider these passages without a predisposition to hell.
 Try to consider each on its own strength of message without allowing your mind to immediately go to a passage that counters it.
 When we do that, we are not allowing ourselves the benefit of an unencumbered analysis of what is being said.
 I know this because that is what I’ve been doing since January 1980.
 Those passages can and have been addressed; many in posts on this blog.
 Let’s first determine if Universal Reconciliation can be recognized in the passages I am presenting.
 If it cannot, there is no reason to go on.
 If it can, then the “hell-fire and brimstone”, “weeping and gnashing of teeth”, “eternal torment” passages can be addressed.

 Each of the posts will be included in a category called, “UR By the Numbers”.
-On the left side while in any one of these posts, you will find a drop-down category menu.
-By clicking on it and choosing this category, you can create a screen with nothing but posts that belong in this category.
+On the left side while in any one of these posts (or all the way at the bottom if you are reading this on your phone), you will find a drop-down category menu.
+By clicking on it and choosing “UR by the Numbers”, you can create a screen with nothing but posts that belong in this category.
 I am hoping this will be helpful.

 Please, whatever your verdict, I am praying that, when you’ve finished reading the posts, you will be able to say that you have been blessed in considering the Universal Reconciliation of all things through the blood of the cross.